Situated in the Southern Interior of British Columbia, the city of Kelowna extends from the beaches of the

 saving heating costs.

-Although the hotel owners did not request large balconies for the guest rooms, RCL designed the tower to accommodate balconies
+Although the hotel owners did not request large balconies for the guest rooms, Studio/RCL designed the tower to accommodate balconies

 with a depth of 6 feet.
 This feature has turned out to be one of the most saleable and popular elements of the hotel